 Plant Health Care (PHC) programs help to maintain or improve the landscapes appearance, vitality, and safety using the most cost-effective and environmentally sensitive practices and treatments available.
 PHC involves routine monitoring, preventive treatment, and a strong working relationship between the arborist and the property owner.

 Insects and diseases can threaten tree health.
 As soon as you notice an abnormality in your tree’s appearance, you should begin a careful examination of the problem and contact an arborist to help identify the specific symptoms and try to diagnose the problem and select an appropriate treatment.

 Trees and Turf

 Woody plants and turfgrasses are critical design elements in urban and suburban landscapes.
 Trees and turf offer distinct personal, functional, and environmental benefits.
-The intended benefits of these plants may never be obtained, however, if potential incompatibilities are not addressed.
+The intended benefits of these plants may never be obtained if potential incompatibilities are not addressed.

 Learn more about trees and turf.

-Mulches are materials placed over the soil surface to maintain moisture and improve soil conditions.
-Mulching is one of the most beneficial acts a homeowner can do for the health of a tree.
-However, improper mulching materials and practices may have little, or even negative, impact on the trees in your landscape.
+Mulching is one of the most beneficial practices a homeowner can use for better tree health.
+Mulches are applied to the soil surface to maintain moisture and improve soil conditions.
+However, if misapplied, mulch may have little, or even negative, impact on the trees in your landscape.